CALL 800-960-4590 FOR A FREE SECURITY REVIEW

 This arms everything the AWAY Mode does but makes the entry and exit zones which are typically the front and garage entry doors armed to "No Delay".
 Most often the AWAY NO DELAY arming mode would be used when traveling or going on vacation.
 It makes the alarm sound immediately for both the front door and entry garage door along with all other doors and windows that have sensors.
 It does not give a burglar the 30-60 seconds of entry delay time.

 You must be careful when arming your system to "NO DELAY".
 Remember, your alarm will immediately go off when you open your front or garage entry doors and not give you any delay time to go disarm your security system.
 You must disarm your security system from your Pulse mobile App or ADT key chain remote before you enter your home or the alarm will immediately go off.
-If you have ADT Pulse you can also disarm your security system from your smart phone before you enter.
+If you have The ADT Command you can also disarm your security system from your smart phone before you enter.

 What Does the Bypass Function do on an ADT Security System?